dddrrreee/cs140e-22win/labs/7-device-interrupts/README.md

      one to make it darker.

 ------------------------------------------------------------------------
-### Part 2: a simple digital analyzer
+### Part 2: a simple digital analyzer : 2-logic-analyzer

-We built a polling-based digital analyzer in lab 5 --- it had the issue that it could not monitor itself.

 Interrupts often make everything worse.
 This is a case where you can use them to find bugs in your code before you use it live.
-Note that if you run your `uart_put8` on the loop-back pin from the previous part, your interrupt handler will catch all the transitions.
+Note that if you run your software uart `sw_uart_put8` on the loop-back pin from the previous part, your interrupt handler will catch all the transitions.
 We will use that to make sure your code works.

   1. Look in `2-logic-analyzer.c`
   2. Modify the interrupt handler to catch and record (using cycles) when